topquark22/Thermo55/README.md

 ## Arduino pin assignments

 Note: These are the pin assignments when using the I2C interface to the LCD display.
 You are on the main branch of this repository.
-If using the I2S interface, refer to the `parallel_interface` branch.
+If using the parallel interface, refer to the `parallel_interface` branch.

 | pin  | pinMode      | description                         |
 |------|--------------|-------------------------------------|